 - Student Health Promotion follows the recommendations taken from the American College Health Association, Healthy Campus 2020.

-- Alcohol, Tobacco, and Other Drug Prevention: which includes interactive health promotion programs related to substance use and misuse and abuse; participation in National and local awareness events such as National Collegiate Alcohol Awareness Week, Safer Break Week, Great American Smoke Out, and National Alcohol Screening Day.
+- Alcohol, Tobacco, and Other Drug Prevention:includes interactive health promotion programs related to substance use and misuse and abuse; participation in national and local awareness events such as National Collegiate Alcohol Awareness Week, Safer Break Week, Great American Smoke Out, and National Alcohol Screening Day.

-- Healthy Nutrition: which includes interactive health promotion programs and educational literature focused on healthy eating habits, healthy snacks, eating on a college budget, and food safety; participation in National and local awareness events such as Have a Heart Day, Wellness on Wheels (WOW), and Love Your Body Week.
+- Healthy Nutrition: includes interactive health promotion programs and educational literature focused on healthy eating habits, healthy snacks, eating on a college budget, and food safety; participation in National and local awareness events such as Have a Heart Day, Wellness on Wheels (WOW), and Love Your Body Week.

-- Healthy Sexuality: which includes interactive health promotion programs on topics such as safer sex, sexually transmittable infections, contraception, sexuality, and family planning; providing free and confidential HIV testing services; participation in National and local awareness events such as World AIDS Day, Safer Sex Week, National HIV Testing Day, Day of Silence, and National Coming Out Day.
+- Healthy Sexuality: includes interactive health promotion programs on topics such as safer sex, sexually transmittable infections, contraception, sexuality, and family planning; providing free and confidential HIV testing services; participation in National and local awareness events such as World AIDS Day, Safer Sex Week, National HIV Testing Day, Day of Silence, and National Coming Out Day.

-- Violence Prevention: which includes interactive violence prevention programs such as Step UP! (bystander intervention strategies), Haven (online Prevention module), sexual assault, and Man-to-Man (“safe” talk programs on domestic violence); participation in national and local awareness events such as Vagina Monologues, Domestic Violence Awareness Day, Sexual Assault Awareness Month, National Violence Prevention Day, and Take Back the Night.
+- Violence Prevention: includes interactive violence prevention programs such as Step UP! (bystander intervention strategies), Haven (online prevention module), sexual assault, and Man-to-Man (“safe” talk programs on domestic violence); participation in national and local awareness events such as Vagina Monologues, Domestic Violence Awareness Day, Sexual Assault Awareness Month, National Violence Prevention Day, and Take Back the Night.